slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 which she sets to achieve, I would have to tell too much of our romantic story;
 and I do not wish to share anecdotes here.
 Suffices to say, I have known no person so devoted to her goals, and so capable of achieving them; so focused and hard-working; so serious and committed.
-This is such a desirable trait in a wife as I could not express, for that same force of spirit and devotion are exerted on our marriage, with the purpose of making the relationship grow as well as to further our advancement in life.
+This is such a desirable trait in a girlfriend as I could not express, for that same force of spirit and devotion are exerted on our marriage, with the purpose of making the relationship grow as well as to further our advancement in life.